Gagniuc/Binary-metamorphosis/README.md

 # Hexadecimal (or hex)

-Hexadecimal (or hex) is a base 16 system used to simplify how binary is represented.
-A hex digit can be any of the following 16 digits: 0 1 2 3 4 5 6 7 8 9 A B C D E F.

-Each hex digit reflects a 4-bit binary sequence.

-This table shows each hex digit with the equivalent values in binary and denary.
+The VB6 application shown here uses the hexadecimal system to encode the binary content of an executable file.
+But hat is hexadecimal?
+Hexadecimal is a base 16 system that is used for binary representation.
+A hex digit can be any of the following 16 digits: 0 1 2 3 4 5 6 7 8 9 A B C D E F, were each hex digit represents a 4-bit binary sequence.
+The table below shows the association of each hex digit with the equivalent values in binary and denary:

 | Denary | Binary | Hexadecimal |
 | :---   |  :---: |     ---:    |